Johnny Pacheco: La Duboney

-Pacheco y su Charanga
+Pacheco Y Su Charanga

 Pacheco formed his own band, Pacheco Y Su Charanga, in 1960.
 Their first promotional single "El güiro de Macorina"/"Óyeme mulata", received much airplay in New York from DJ Rafael Font.
 Al Santiago, owner of Alegre Records, decided to offer Pacheco and his band a record deal.
-Their debut album Pacheco Y Su Charanga Vol. 1 sold 100,000 copies within the first year of its release.
+Their debut album Pacheco y su Charanga (Alegre LPA-801) sold 100,000 copies within the first year of its release.
 Pacheco's success led to a new dance fad, the pachanga (combination of "Pacheco" and "charanga").
 The music for the pachanga was heavily influenced by the uptempo merengue and cha-cha-cha hybrid style originated by Eduardo Davidson in 1959; José Fajardo's charanga popularized this style in Cuba.

 Pacheco toured throughout the United States, Europe, Asia and Latin America in support of the album.
 Pacheco Y Su Charanga were the first Latin band to headline the Apollo Theater in New York City; they did so in 1962 and 1963.

-The band's success led them to record four more albums for Alegre Records (Vols II–V).
-Pachecco also reunited with Charlie Palmieri for two albums: the 1961 jam session Alegre All-Stars and the collaborative album Las charangas.
+The band's success led them to record four more albums for Alegre Records (Volumes 2–5).
+Pachecco also reunited with Charlie Palmieri for two albums: the 1961 jam session The Alegre All-Stars and the collaborative album Las Charangas.
 However, Al Santiago encountered financial difficulties, influencing Pacheco's decision to exit Alegre Records in 1963.